monali-bagalkoti/common-utils/README.md

 View Password: Retrieve and decrypt a password for a specific service.
 Delete Password: Remove a stored password from the manager.

+Requirements
+Make sure you have the cryptography library installed.
+You can install it using pip:

+``pip install cryptography``

 Run the script from the command line:

 ``python secure_password_manager.py``